International Student Reception at Rennes 2

 Once you have been admitted to Rennes 2, the CMI can help to validate student long-stay visas (visa long séjour valant titre de séjour) (VLS/TS).
 The visa itself is issued to students by a Campus France office in students' home countries prior to arrival in France.
 Once here, students must have their visa validated by the OFII (Office Français de l’Immigration et de l’Intégration) within 3 months of arriving in France.
 This procedure can be carried out at the special help desk at the CMI Rennes.

 The CMI also organizes many informative and fun events such as the International Students' Day in early September.
-They also publish useful guides including: a guide for international students coming to Rennes, a guide on cultural events in the area, as well as a guide for international researchers.
+They also publish useful guides including: a guide for international students and researchers coming to Rennes and a guide on cultural events in the area.

 Due to a high volume of students in Rennes looking for housing, we advise you to start your search as early as possible.
 Below are some resources that can be help you with this process.

 Accommodation in Rennes 2 residences are managed by the CROUS and are in high demand.
 It is the least expensive accommodation in Rennes, but you must first meet certain criteria to be eligible for it.
 University residence halls are located near the Rennes 2 campuses and university restaurants.
-Requests for room reservations should be made as early as possible, with your request being indicated in the university registration form.
+Requests for room reservations should be made as early as possible.

 Non-exchange program students can find more information about applying for university housing, as well as other private housing options, on the CROUS website, including: private rooms for rent, private short-term rentals, etc. The CMI and ESN (ERASMUS) Rennes also recommend a number of websites to find private housing options.
 Those students who choose to participate in the Buddy System (with ESN Rennes) will likely also receive tips and advice on the local housing market from their buddy.